MattheusKasa/My-Django-Blog/README.md

 <p>&nbsp;</p>

+- **Status-Dependant Navbar**

+    - Navbar changes depending on if the user is logged in or not.

-**Register**
+- **Register**

-Users are able to create their own accounts.
+    - Users are able to create their own accounts.
 The website makes sure that each username is unique and that the password meets all of the requirements.

-**Login**
+- **Login**

-Users are able to login to their accounts.
+    - Users are able to login to their accounts.
 The website makes sure that the username typed in is in the database, and that the password is correct.

-**Logout**
+- **Logout**

-Users are able to logout of their accounts and are then redirected to a prompt to login again.
+    - Users are able to logout of their accounts and are then redirected to a prompt to login again.

-**Change Password**
+- **Change Password**

-Users are able to change their password.
+    - Users are able to change their password.
 They are presented with a form asking for their old password and their new password, aswell as confirming the new one.
 After they are shown a prompt saying their password has been changed and a button directing them to the home page.

-**Posts**
+- **Posts**

-Users are able to view posts.
+    - Users are able to view posts.

-**Comment**
+- **Comment**

-Users are able to comment on posts.
-They are asked to fill out a form with their name, email and comment.
-After they are returned to the post with a message saying that their comment is awaiting moderation.
+    - Users are able to comment on posts.
+They are also able to edit their comments and delete them.

+- **Like**

+    - Users are able to like/unlike posts.

-**Pagination**
+- **Pagination**

-Three posts are displayed on each page to not make the page too flooded with information.
+    - Three posts are displayed on each page to not make the page too flooded with information.
 Pagination has been added so that the user can easily move through all of the posts.

+<p>&nbsp;</p>

-### Features not yet implemented
+## Features not yet implemented

-**Edit Comment**
+- **Search Function**

-Users should be able to edit their comments after they're posted.
+    - Users will be able to search for specific posts.

-**Delete Account**
+- **Dark Mode**

-Users should be able to delete their accounts.
+    - Users will be able to toggle between light and dark mode.

 <p>&nbsp;</p>